voxeljunk/TouchDesigner/Utilities/MIME/README.md

 ### Usage
 1. place MIME inside any COMP you'd like to control with MIDI.
 2. press Setup button to detect MIDI devices and generate a list of the Parent COMP's custom parameters and their designated min/max control ranges.
 3. select your MIDI device with the Device ID slider.
-4. activate MIDI Learn mode and send the first CC and/or Note in your desired control range. don't forget to turn off MIDI Learn when you're done!
+4. activate MIDI Learn mode and send the first CC and Note in your desired control range.
 5. use the MIDI CC and Note Parameter Select fields to choose which parameters to map your MIDI controller to.

 that's it! now you're ready to go!